Charles Percier: Biography

 Percier was born into a poor Parisian family in 1764.
-His mother was a laundry woman for Marie-Antoinette and his father was a porter at one of the gates of the Palace of Tuileries, who was later promoted into a post in the interior of the palace.
+His mother was a laundry woman for Marie-Antoinette and his father was a porter at one of the gates of the Tuileries Palace, who was later promoted into a post in the interior of the palace.
 This afforded the young Charles Portier an opportunity to observe first hand the lifestyles of the wealthy nobility in a palace that he would, years later, play a major role in rejuvenating.

 Schooling and early career

 From the age of 12 onward, Percier attended a free school for teaching drawing, an establishment whose mission was to provide access into the art world for poor students.
 Percier's talent was quickly recognised.
 After passing a short time in the studio of a painter named Lagrenée, a place was found for him in the highly respected studio of the renowned architect, Antoine-François Peyre.
 It was there that he met Pierre Fontaine, with whom he would form a life-long and very successful partnership.
 Starting in 1794, Fontaine and Percier worked so closely together that it is often difficult to separate their contributions.
 A 19th century observer noted the following about their intertwined careers: "It is surprising what a complete mastery these young men in a few years contrived to exercise over the tastes of their day."

 Percier won the second prix de Rome in 1783, and, in 1784, at the age of twenty years, he won the grand prix de Rome (with a pension).
 This paid for his stay in Rome.
 Fontaine had won the second prix de Rome a year earlier and was already in Rome.
 Percier returned to Paris from Rome in 1791.

 One early product of their collaboration was Palais, maisons et autres édifices modernes dessinés à Rome ("A palace, houses and other modern buildings designed in Rome"), which attracted the attention of prospective clients when they returned to Paris.
-At the end of 1792, near the end of the first phase of the French Revolution, Percier was appointed to supervise the scenery at the Paris Opéra, a post at the center of innovative design.
+At the end of 1792, near the end of the first phase of the French Revolution, Percier was appointed to supervise the scenery at the Paris Opera, a post at the center of innovative design.
 Fontaine returned from the security of London and they continued at the Opéra together until 1796.
 Charles-Louis Bernier was a third member of their team.